MathEXLab/PySPOD/README.md

 To see how to use the **PySPOD** package, you can look at the [**Tutorials**](tutorials/README.md).

+For additional information, you can also consult the PySPOD website: [https://mathe-lab.github.io/PySPOD/](https://mathe-lab.github.io/PySPOD/).

 ## What data can we apply SPOD to?

 SPOD can be applied to **wide-sense stationary data**, that is **ergodic processes**.
 Examples of these arise in different fields, including **fluidmechanics**, and **weather** and **climate**, among others.